Elastic and Kibana Install (Windows)

 Update Elastic License

-Copy the text of you Elastic license into a Notepad++ file.
+Copy the text of your Elastic license into a Notepad++ file.

-Save this file as Dev-license.json in the root folder.
+Save this as 'Dev-license.json' in the root folder.

-Within http://localhost:5601 navigate to the Management tab on the left and open the Elastic License Management.
+Within http://localhost:5601 navigate to the Management tab on the left.

-Upload the Dev-license.json file to Kibana via the license manager.
+Upload the Dev-license.json file via the license manager.

-It is normal for this to cause Kibana to throw an access error.
-If it doesn't, check that Elastic hasn't been installed before in 'Programs and Features' (and remove it if it's present).
+It is normal for this to cause an access issue in Kibana.
+If it doesn't, check Elastic isn't already installed in 'Programs and Features'.
+Remove it if it is there.

 Create Elastic Certificate